wyvern8/openresty-ledge-redis/README.md

   - a docker-compose.yml to spin up ledge and redis
   - sample nginx config for ledge connected to docker redis
   - sample redis config to add creds

+Please update the redis pw from "changeit" in both redis.conf and nginx-ledge.conf